ansible/ansible/docsite/latest/rst/guide_aws.rst

       tasks:
       - name: Check NTP service
         action: service name=ntpd state=started

+Rather than include configuration inline, you may also choose to just do it as a task include or a role.

 The method above ties the configuration of a host with the provisioning step.
 This isn't always ideal and leads us onto the next section.